sachsmc/plotROC/cran-comments.md

-Resubmission to fix missing import from rlang.
-Checked again on winbuilder.

-This update includes several bugfixes and enhancements.
-Also, it contains some important fixes to prepare for the upcoming release of ggplot2 version 2.3.0 which is planned for submission on June 25.
+Resubmission to implement a new feature and fix a few documentation issues.

 ## Test environments
-* local Windows install, R 3.5.0
+* local Windows install, R 4.1.0
-* ubuntu 12.04 (on travis-ci), R 3.4.1
+* Rhub ubuntu linux release
-* winbuilder dev
+* win-builder, dev and release

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs.

 ## Downstream dependencies
-There is one downstream dependency:

-auditor:
-  No ERRORs or WARNINGs
+We checked 8 reverse dependencies (5 from CRAN + 3 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages